 This is the last bouquet photo, I promise.
 But I just needed a shot with the wedding ring, bouquet, and the wedding dress.
 It was a necessity!
 I love the brick pattern in the background, the texture in the flowers, and the lacey details in the wedding dress.
 How could I not share this one?

 Maybe you’re a ballerina or maybe you just love ballet, but can you imagine a ballet themed wedding?!
+Just imagine ballerinas performing at your wedding.
 Yep, put that on your mood board.
 Ballet is just so elegant and romantic, everything you want your wedding to be like.